xiaoxiao921/ItemLib/README.md

 ### Using the library for your mod

-Once your project is ready you'll want to have a method defined that will return a CustomItem / CustomEquipment object and have an Item Attribute at the top so that the library can load it. \
+Once your project is ready you'll want to have a method defined that will return a CustomItem / CustomEquipment / CustomBuff/ CustomElite object and have an Item Attribute at the top so that the library can load it. \
-Depending on what you want (item or equipment) you'll want to change the ItemType (enum) in the attribute. \
+Depending on what you want, you'll want to change the ItemType (enum) in the attribute. \
 Leave both `pickupModelPath` and/or `pickupIconPath` empty if you want to have a custom prefab / icon for your item. \
 For having a custom prefab and icon you will need to make an AssetBundle in Unity, you could also download the unitypackage and use it as an example.